 - Loan repayments – The loan is only repaid at the end of your life or move to long-term care.
 Some plans allow you to repay up to 10% annually.

 How Long Does It Take to Clear My Mortgage Using Equity Release?

 The entire equity release process and clearing your mortgage will take up to 3 months, depending on the case’s complexity.
 Your solicitor3 will settle your old mortgage in the same legal transaction as the loan transfer.

 Do I Have to Pay Off My Secured Loan?

-Yes, you usually must pay off your secured loan as part of your equity release.
-Secured loan providers are frequently unhappy to be a secondary charge after an equity release since equity release lenders will be the first charge.
-You may either pay it back using the equity release or consider switching to an unsecured loan.
+Yes, you must usually pay off your secured loan as part of your equity release agreement.
+You may either pay it back using the equity release funds or via an unsecured loan.

 What Is the Difference Between a Standard Residential Mortgage & an Equity Release Lifetime Mortgage?